- Ayrshire Orienteering Club AYROC

 - Sports in Muirkirk

-a range of both indoor and outdoor sports facilites exist at various locations in Muirkirk.
+a range of outdoor sports facilities exist at various locations in Muirkirk.

 - Totem Poles